Ananda Raehan

 Ananda Raehan Alief (born 17 December 2003) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club PSM Makassar.

 Club career

 PSM Makassar

 Raehan is an original player from the PSM Makassar Academy.
 Last season he participated with PSM U-18 in the Elite Pro Academy, in the 2022 AFC Cup, Raehan played three matches as a substitute.
 Raehan made his league debut on 23 July 2022 in a match against PSS Sleman at the Maguwoharjo Stadium, Sleman.
 Raehan played the full 90 minutes in a 5–1 win against Persib Bandung on 28 August 2022.

 On 14 January 2023, Raehan scored his first league goal for PSM Makassar with in a 4–0 win over PSS Sleman at Parepare.
+On 17 March, Raehan scored the opening goal for PSM in a 3–1 home win over Bhayangkara.
+2022–23 Liga 1 was his first season and was both a team and individual success.
+He also contributed to his club becoming champions this season, he made 31 league appearances and scored two goals for PSM Makassar.

+International career

+In April 2023, Raehan was called up to the Indonesia U22 for the training centre in preparation for 2023 SEA Games.
+Raehan made his international debut on 14 April 2023 in a friendly match against Lebanon U22 at Gelora Bung Karno Stadium, Jakarta.